U.S. Army Command, Intelligence, Signals, Etc:

 OMEGA Radio-Tracer Team Specialist:

-The 8th RRFS first organized on 1 November 1964, (8th Radio Research Field Station) was tagged the "Trai Bac Station" (Station of the North).
-This was no shanty town, but in fact, was one of the best-accommodated facilities in Vietnam, it had many permanent structures, that were well made, and maintained, also a prefabricated operations building, with air-conditioned trailers for troop billets and mess.
+The 8th RRFS, first organized on 1 November 1964 (8th Radio Research Field Station), was tagged the "Trai Bac Station" (Station of the North).
+This was no shanty town, but was one of the best-accommodated facilities in Vietnam; it had many permanent structures that were well-made and maintained, as well as a prefabricated operations building with air-conditioned trailers for troop billets and mess.

-In 1967, the 8th RRFS The US.
-Forces started to focus on the infiltration roughs of the Communist Forces into South Vietnam.
-We called it the "Ho Chi Minh trail" it was a 1,000-mile journey from the Northern jump-off points to the battlefields of the South.
-There was a huge number of men and equipment moving on it skirting through Laos, And Cambodia threw their sanctuary's that were 'No Fire Zone's” to the US.
+In 1967, the 8th RRFS of The US.
+Forces started to focus on the infiltration routes of the Communist Forces into South Vietnam.
+We called it the "Ho Chi Minh Trail."
+It was a 1,000-mile journey from the Northern jump-off points to the battlefields of the South.
+There was a huge number of men and equipment moving on it, skirting through Laos and Cambodia, throwing their sanctuaries that were 'No Fire Zones’ to the US.
 Forces.

-They often traveled in battalion-sized groups even, in convoy fashion.
-LRRP's and Special Forces personnel were sent in to observe the route and it was confirmed.
-Airplane and Helicopters dropped in censers that detected vibrations made by Infantry movement and vehicles, and this would give areas of buildup, and information to headquarters.
+They often traveled in battalion-sized groups, even in convoy fashion.
+LRRP's and Special Forces personnel were sent in to observe the route, and it was confirmed.
+Airplanes and Helicopters dropped in sensors that detected vibrations made by Infantry movement and vehicles, and this would give areas of buildup, and information to headquarters.

 The 8th RRFS in a tactical support role often found itself having to provide technical and analytical assistance to the US. and ARVN support units.
 In this way, they were able to directly influence the whole Vietnam War.
-The impact though largely unseen, was always in the background, and relaying information from the field to higher, and from their own electronic warfare elements in the field, they also relayed infatuate information back to the field troops, and command and control.... but still the US. forces had their hands tied and a lot of the information was coming from natural countries where the enemy was hiding.
+The impact, though largely unseen, was always in the background, and relaying information from the field to higher, and from their electronic warfare elements in the field, they also relayed valuable information back to the field troops, and command and control.... but still the US. forces had their hands tied, and a lot of the information was coming from neutral countries where the enemy was hiding.

 They often listened to the enemy weather forecasts, relaying them to the US.
-Navy's 7th Fleet's on Yankee-Station, so they could coordinate airstrikes and reconnaissance missions up North.
+Navy's 7th Fleet is on Yankee-Station, so they could coordinate airstrikes and reconnaissance missions up North.
 The compound operated day and night and continuously worked with the offshore carrier task group.
-Not just with the Carrier Aircraft go/no-go decisions, but with The Battleships and gunboats fire support mission that could shoot 15-20 some miles inland, to support infantrymen and brown water forces on the inland waterways of the Mekong Delta region.
+Not just with the Carrier Aircraft go/no-go decisions, but with the Battleships and gunboats’ fire support mission that could shoot 15-20 miles inland, to support infantrymen and brown water forces on the inland waterways of the Mekong Delta region.

-‘RRFS’ defense perimeter was layered, including 2600 meters of trenches, 30 ft high steel watch towers with M-60 machine guns in them, 12-inch cement reinforced star bunkers, rolls and rolls of layered concertina wire, and barbed tall wire fences and 54,000 M-14 antipersonnel mines all surrounding the compound. and likely censers out there and listening posts.
-Backed by some heavy firepower, and mortars.
+‘RRFS’ defense perimeter was layered, including 2600 meters of trenches, 30 ft high steel watch towers with M-60 machine guns in them, 12-inch cement reinforced star bunkers, rolls and rolls of layered concertina wire, barbed tall wire fences, and 54,000 M-14 antipersonnel mines all surrounding the compound. and likely censors out there and listening posts.
+Backed by some heavy firepower and mortars.

-Actually, there was little to no fear of direct attack, as it was so fortified, but the facility did receive occasional rocket fire.
-There were MP assigned to all the gates and to control the coming and going of civilian workers, it was a tight community.
+There was little to no fear of direct attack, as it was so fortified, but the facility did receive occasional rocket fire.
+There were MPs assigned to all the gates and to control the coming and going of civilian workers; it was a tight community.
 The uniform would represent the early stages of the operations there, and eventually, the insignia would be subdued, but I think the pocket patches (when used or available) stayed in the colored format.

 The Hickory Site (A Fire Support Base): As the Hickory Site here these minuscule outposts played a huge role in the Vietnam War as we know it, and much I think still classified, and somewhat a mystery, it probably was not a new thing may have had them in WWII and Korea and may still do this-we need you here's your options stuff, but most went willingly, I think.

-The Black Virgin Mountain Site: The Black Virgin Mountain. it is the "Black Lady Mountain", also known by the Khmer they called it the (Phnom Chol Baden) in the Tay Ninh Province of Vietnam.
+The Black Virgin Mountain Site: The Black Virgin Mountain.
+It is the "Black Lady Mountain", also known by the Khmer they called it the Phnom Chol Baden, in the Tay Ninh Province of Vietnam.
 In myth, it is about the local deity of Khmer origin.
 When the American Forces built atop it an observing post and radio station, it was well known to be a very active place of infiltration.
-The Ho Chi Minh Trail literally ending there, but just across the border of Cambodia, and where piles of supplies being stored in the sanctuaries in the area.
+The Ho Chi Minh Trail ends there, but just across the border of Cambodia, and where piles of supplies are being stored in the sanctuaries in the area.

-Hill Top Communication Camp: The base and the hill villa’s did exist, and the soldiers and Civilian Operators hired threw the CIA who worked in these units did their best, and were often very effective-information coming through channels-they could not be confirmed or denied can be a problem, but in Vietnam-when they came in-command got them-what our politicians decided to do-may have been to do nothing-or retaliate, but rarely what the General would do.
+Hill Top Communication Camp: The base and the hill villa’s did exist, and the soldiers and Civilian Operators hired threw the CIA who worked in these units did their best, and were often very effective-information coming through channels-they could not be confirmed or denied can be a problem, but in Vietnam, when they came in-command got what our politicians decided to do-may have been to do nothing-or retaliate, but rarely what the General would do.

-Radio-phonics use in Vietnam: Their jobs verified, but basically, they would listen to enemy communications, on Chinese, and Russian Radios sets, and their secret frequencies-and relay that info up to higher- for their call-for air-strikes, or adding support of forces, LRRP Teams to go in, etc.
+Radio-phonics use in Vietnam: Their jobs verified, but basically, they would listen to enemy communications, on Chinese and Russian radio sets, and their secret frequencies relay that info up to higher- for their call-for air-strikes, or adding support of forces, LRRP Teams to go in, etc.

 Spec.
 5, 101st Airborne Div., 265th RRC (ABN / DSU):